atrasmo/domatrasi/README.md

 domatrasi
 ========

-Toolbox python script for operation on API builded on domain name reseller services.
+Toolbox python script for operation on API built on domain name reseller services.
 --------

 It works on following providers: